Åbo Underrättelser

-Åbo Underrättelser is a Swedish language newspaper published in Turku (Åbo), Finland.
+Åbo Underrättelser is a Swedish language newspaper published in Turku (Åbo), Finland. Åbo Underrättelser, or ÅU in short, is the oldest newspaper still published in Finland.

 History and profile

 Åbo Underrättelser is the oldest newspaper still in print in Finland, founded by Christian Ludvig Hjelt in 1823.
 The first edition of the paper was published on 3 January 1824.

 Åbo Underrättelser is published five times per week, from Tuesday to Saturday, and has its headquarters in Turku (Åbo in Swedish).

 The newspaper's primary readership consists of Swedish-speakers in Turku and Åboland.
-IThe paper sold 7,562 copies in 2009.
+The circulation of the paper was 4800 copies in 2023.